 The price of grad school, however, remains high.
-Students who graduate with a master’s degree carry an average debt of $57,000.
+Students who graduate with a master’s degree carry an average debt of $84,300.
 Once you’ve decided on a master’s degree, you have to spend months meticulously assembling your applications and crossing your fingers for good news.
 But perhaps the biggest challenge in planning for grad school is figuring out how exactly you’re supposed to pay for it.

 The complicated part is determining what options are available to you and figuring out how to hack your way through grad school with the smallest bill.
 If you’re considering going to grad school, we’ve laid out some key financing options.

-Step 1: Fill Out Your FAFSA
+Fill Out Your FAFSA

-If you received financial aid or federal student loans during undergrad, you’re probably familiar with the Free Application for Federal Student Aid, usually called by its friendlier name: the FAFSA.
+If you received financial aid or federal student loans during undergrad, you’re probably familiar with the Free Application for Federal Student Aid, usually called by its friendlier name: the FAFSA®.
 The FAFSA is an application to determine what types of federal financial assistance you might qualify for.

-Step 2: Assess Your Federal Options
+Assess Your Federal Options

 Federal Student Loans

-Federal Work-Study
+Federal Work-Study Program

 Just like undergrad, you might be eligible for work-study jobs during grad school.
 Eligibility for work-study jobs is also based on your FAFSA.
 These jobs often pay you to work at your university for a set number of hours.

-Step 3: Figure out What Your University Can Offer You
+Figuring out What Your University Can Offer You

 After narrowing down your federal options, make sure to consider what university-specific funding might be available.
 Many schools offer their own grants, scholarships, and fellowships.
 Your school’s financial aid office likely has a specific program or contact person for graduate students who are applying for institutional assistance.

 Although another deadline is the last thing you need, seeking out and applying for school-specific aid can be one of the most successful ways to pay for grad school: Awards can range from a small grant to full tuition remission.

-Step 4: Think Outside the Box
+Thinking Outside the Box

 There are a variety of lesser-known ways to pay for grad school out there.
 They sometimes take extra research and effort to find, but any additional funds are worth it.
 Here are some of the ways to pay for grad school that you just might find hiding under a rock.